MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ### Structure Analyzers (dotted lines between the tags vertically)

-Add text here!
+ADD TEXT HERE!
 Basically, hierarchy view by tabs/gridlines.
 Especially useful in files with a lot of code in them, so that you can see where you're at in the structure of your code.

 ### Settings

-For more information about all the settings in the Visual Studio IDE, see the [Features of the code editor](../ide/writing-code-in-the-code-and-text-editor.md) page.
+For more information about *all* the settings in the Visual Studio IDE, see the [Features of the code editor](../ide/writing-code-in-the-code-and-text-editor.md) page.

 ## XAML optional settings